takejohn/aiscript-dev.github.io/docs/en/guides/implementation.md

 Congratulations!
 The message `Hello, World!` should appear in the console.

 :::warning Note
-In a production environment, ensure to add error handling for both `parser.parse` and `interpreter.exec`, as well as for AiScript internal error (can be handled in handler of the `Interpreter`).
+When you are running AiScript runtime in production environment, ensure to add error handling for both `parser.parse` and `interpreter.exec`, as well as for AiScript internal error (can be handled in handler of the `Interpreter`).
 :::

 ## 3. Injecting Custom Values